Connect with us

 on

-Mississippi's seven statewide offices down-ticket from governor were contested Tuesday night, but all seven incumbent easily won reelection.
+Mississippi’s seven statewide offices down-ticket from governor were contested Tuesday night, but all seven incumbent Republicans easily won reelection.

 Republicans also easily held legislative majorities in the House and Senate.
-Although they challenged for numerous seats, even if Democrats had the tables with all their legislative candidates Tuesday, the GOP would still have held majorities.
-Democrats did not field enough candidates to overtake the Republicans' large majorities in either chamber.
+Although they challenged for numerous seats, even if Democrats had run the tables with all their legislative candidates Tuesday, the GOP would still have held majorities.
+Democrats did not field enough candidates to overtake the Republicans’ large majorities in either chamber.

 The best Democrats could hope for was to win enough seats to erase the Republicans two-thirds super majorities in each chamber.
 It was not clear Tuesday night whether Democrats were successful in that effort.

-RESULTSMississippi's general election 2023
+LIVE RESULTSMississippi’s general election 2023

 The Associated Press called the races for all statewide offices except governor early Tuesday night.

 Incumbent Lt.
 Gov. Delbert Hosemann, seeking a second and final term, easily defeated challenger D. Ryan Grover.
-With partial results in Tuesday night, Hosemann had won with 66% of the vote to Grover's 34%.
-Hosemann had a difficult primary this summer, fending off a by Republican Sen. Chris McDaniel, but little-known Grover was not considered a serious challenger in the general election.
+With partial results in Tuesday night, Hosemann had won with 66% of the vote to Grover’s 34%.
+Hosemann had a difficult primary this summer, fending off a challenge by Republican state Sen. Chris McDaniel, but little-known Grover was not considered a serious challenger in the general election.

 Incumbent Republican Secretary of State Michael Watson defeated Democratic challenger Ty Pinkins with 65% of the vote to 35% in incomplete results.